Design and First Tests of the Trapped Electrons Experiment T-REX: T-REX Testing and First Results

 The behavior of point 1. is expected, as the power is increased when increasing the voltage, and it is a trend also observed in FENNECS simulations.
 However, point 2. is in contradiction with what is predicted by FENNECS simulations: the code predicts that the current should increase with increasing magnetic fields.
-Multiple hypotheses are being investigated, and we are working on both simulation and experimental side to understand the cause of this disagreement.
-Point 3, according to FENNECS simulations, very few electrons escape from the cloud and reach the Faraday probe, therefore the results are in line with the simulations.
+Diocotron instabilities are a good candidate to describe such divergence in the results, as they could promote the loss of the electron cloud and become even more active at larger values of $B$.Those are instabilities with an azimuthal mode structure that can arise in non-neutral plasmas due to shear, in this case, in the electron cloud angular velocity~\cite{guilth,Eggleston,Danielson}.
+However, FENNECS cannot model diocotron instabilities as it is a 2D $r,z$ code, therefore we are working on both simulation and experimental side to extend the model including diocotron instabilities.
+Point 3, according to FENNECS simulations, very few electrons escape downwards from the cloud and reach the current probe due to the electric field shape as mentioned earlier, therefore the results are in line with the simulations.
 Point 4, the minimum magnetic field for the electron cloud to form under those conditions is of $B\sim\SI{0.10}{\tesla}$ according to FENNECS results, which is in the same order of magnitude of what experiments show.
+For the electric field, a minimum voltage in the order of $|V_{bias}|>\SI{1.5}{\kilo\volt}$ is required according to FENNECS for the cloud to form, the experiment requires a similar $|V_{bias}|>1.5 - \SI{2}{\kilo\volt}$ to produce the electron cloud.